HitchedSyringe/Sleepy/README.md

     > **NOTE**
     >
     > The above will attempt to load `config.ini` by default.
     > For custom named configuration files, an optional third argument can be passed to the above in order to specify a configuration file to load.
+Quotation marks must be used if the file name has spaces.
     >
     > Example: `python -m SleepyBot myrenamedconfig.ini` attempts to load the configuration file named `myrenamedconfig.ini` instead of the default `config.ini`.